Outdoor Health Talks

 Deborah Kado, MD, MS, Professor of Medicine–Primary Care and Population Health and, by courtesy, of Epidemiology and Population Health

 Thanks to advances in health care and medicine, a century-long lifespan is becoming a reality for more people than ever before.
 But how do you make sure that journey is one of growth, discovery, and vibrant health?
-With warmth and wisdom, Dr. Kado will guide you through the art of creating vitality, revealing how your attitude today shapes your health tomorrow.
+With warmth and wisdom, Dr. Kado guided attendees through the art of creating vitality, revealing how your attitude today shapes your health tomorrow.
 You’ll learn the importance of a self-body inventory and why early habits matter, get a glimpse into the cutting-edge longevity research happening at Stanford, and discover tips you can use today to help keep your body and mind strong for life.
-Come ready to challenge your assumptions, ask questions, and leave inspired to create lasting, meaningful wellness.
+Challenge your assumptions, ask questions, and leave inspired to create lasting, meaningful wellness.

 How Precision Medicine Is Changing the Future—and Your Health

-Euan Ashley, MB ChB, DPhil, Arthur L. Bloomfield Professor of Medicine and Professor of Genetics, of Biomedical Data Science and, by courtesy, of Pathology
+Euan Ashley, MB ChB, DPhil, Arthur L. Bloomfield Professor of Medicine, Roger and Joelle Burnell Professor of Genomics and Precision Health, and Professor of Genetics, of Biomedical Data Science and, by courtesy, of Pathology

 We’ve all heard that precision medicine is the new face of medicine.
 But what, really, is it?
 And does it truly stand to transform our health?
-Join Dr. Ashley, chair of the Department of Medicine, as he explores the realities—and dispels a few myths—of this revolutionary approach to personalized health care.
+Dr. Ashley, chair of the Department of Medicine, explored the realities—and dispelled a few myths—of this revolutionary approach to personalized health care.
 You’ll discover how your unique genetic makeup can shape your medical future and hear about the exciting possibilities that genomics and other advances stand to offer.
 This isn’t just about tomorrow’s breakthroughs, however: You’ll gain practical, easy-to-implement tips to optimize your well-being … starting today.

 The Intelligence of Emotions: How Scientists Are Resolving Mysteries of the Mind